SRGSSR/pillarbox-android/pillarbox-cast/docs/README.md

 ## Local to remote playback

-With PillarboxCastPlayer it make easy to switch to local to remote and back to local playback.
+With `PillarboxCastPlayer`, it is easy to switch from local to remote, and back to local playback.

-When switching to remote playback, the local playback has to be stop manually and the current state of the player as to be configured to the remote player.
+When switching to remote playback, the local playback has to be stop manually and the current state of the player has to be configured on the remote player.

 ```kotlin